smartholdem/wallet/README.md

-# wallet
-Wallet for SmartHoldem blockchain
+# Wallet for SmartHoldem blockchain